ReconCycle/context_action_framework/README.md

 - realsense

 The Labels of objects are:
-- hca front
+- hca
+- hca_empty
-- hca back
+- smoke_detector
-- hca side 1
+- smoke_detector_insides
-- hca side 2
+- smoke_detector_insides_empty
 - battery
 - pcb
 - internals
+- pcb_covered
+- plastic_clip
+- wires
+- screw
+- battery_covered
+- gap

+The faces of the HCAs and smoke detectors are:
+- front
+- back
-- pcb covered
+- side 1
-- palastic clip
+- side 2

 The actions are:
 - none